Log234/VirtualizedEvolution/README.md

 # VirtualizedEvolution
-A project for creating a virtual universe for evolving software.
+A project for creating a distributed virtual universe for evolving software.